Skip to main content

 Sinking Fund

-A savings strategy where you set aside money gradually over time for a known future expense, such as a vacation, car repair fund, holiday gifts, or insurance premium.
+Money you set aside a little at a time for a known future expense—like a vacation, holiday gifts, or an annual insurance bill—so it doesn't blindside your budget.

-Common sinking fund categories include: annual insurance premiums, vehicle maintenance/registration, holiday and birthday gifts, vacation travel, home maintenance (1% of home value annually), medical/dental expenses, clothing, technology replacements, and back-to-school expenses.
+Common sinking fund categories include annual insurance premiums, vehicle maintenance and registration, holiday and birthday gifts, vacation travel, home maintenance (a common guideline is 1% of your home's value per year), medical and dental costs, clothing, tech replacements, and back-to-school expenses.

 Frequently Asked Questions